Configure bot detection for datastreams

 Use the IAB/ABC International Spiders and Bots List iab-list

-The IAB/ABC International Spiders and Bots List is a third-party, industry-standard list of internet spiders and bots, which helps you identify automated traffic such as search engine crawlers, monitoring tools, and other nonhuman traffic which you may not want to show up in your analytics counts.
+The IAB/ABC International Spiders and Bots List is a third-party, industry-standard list of internet spiders and bots.
+This list helps you identify automated traffic such as search engine crawlers, monitoring tools, and other nonhuman traffic that you may not want to include in your analytics counts.

 IAB spiders and bot list enabled.